Cedar Rapids Divorce Lawyer

 At Arenson Law Group, PC, we strive to provide our clients with the best resolution to their cases, keeping in mind that what may first appear like a simple divorce may turn into a more complex situation.
 In either scenario, Arenson Law Group, PC is ready to take on challenges that may arise.

-Divorce and custody matters can be difficult to navigate alone without the assistance of an experienced attorney.
-Contact Arenson Law Group, PC today and find out how our family law attorneys can help successfully resolve your divorce or custody matter.
+Divorce matters can be difficult to navigate alone without the assistance of an experienced attorney.
+Contact Arenson Law Group, PC today and find out how our family law attorneys can help successfully resolve your divorce.

 My spouse or partner and I have everything worked out.
 Won’t a lawyer try to make it more complicated?

 Most lawyers do not set out to overcomplicate their cases.
 There are times, however, when legal procedures make the case more complicated than at first blush.
 For instance, when a party begins divorce, the other party must be served.
 Service is more than simply telling the other party they have filed a divorce petition.
 Service can be completed in the following ways: by sheriff, by process server, by personally accepting service and filing with the court, or through notice by publication in the newspaper.
 Sometimes because one party may not know where the other party is now living, or because one party does not want the divorce, they may avoid service or cause service to be delayed.
 In that case, proceedings may be delayed while the issue is worked through.